stephrand/IT-Portfolio/PC-Upgrade-Projects/Upgrade-GA-78LMT-S2-PC/README.md

 - Only after-photos are included, as before-photos were not available.
 - All upgrades were tested to ensure stability and proper system recognition.

-## ⚡ Notes

-- Only after-photos are included; before-photos were not available.
-- All upgrades were tested to ensure stability and proper system recognition.